TheVice/Ant4C/README.md

 Name of program just reference to language on which source was written.

 For first initial release echo and exec tasks support.
 Targets are not support.
-Functions from name spaces bool, cygpath, datetime, double, environment, int, int64, long, math, operating_system, path, platform, program, project, property, string, timespan and version are available.
+Functions from name spaces bool, cygpath, datetime, double, environment, int, int64, long, math, operating-system, path, platform, program, project, property, string, timespan and version are available.

 Developing was started in August of 2019 and first present to the public in October of 2019.